SolidBlock-cn/extshape/UpdateLog-en.md

 - Starting backwards compatibility (will release later qwq).
 - Fixed the issue that you cannot craft a smooth stone slab with double stone slabs block in this mod.
-- Fixed the issue that some blocks have no vertical slabs, and that errors are thrown when loading data-packs.
+- Fixed the issue that some blocks have no vertical slabs, and errors are thrown when loading data-packs.
 - Fixed the issue that codes in Mineable class are run.
-Codes in some other block tags will also be run only in data generation process, instead of in an ordinary game environment.
+Codes in some other block tags will also be run only in the data generation process, instead of in an ordinary game environment.
 - Referring to vanilla Minecraft, added some block tags, and added item tags.

 ### 1.2.2